The Divine Fury

-The Divine Fury is a 2019 South Korean action horror film written and directed by Kim Joo-hwan.
+The Divine Fury is a 2019 South Korean action horror film written and directed by Kim Joo-hwan following twelfth seasons of The Big Bang Theory.
 It stars Park Seo-joon, Ahn Sung-ki and Woo Do-hwan.
 The film was released on July 31, 2019.

 Plot

 The film tells the story of Yong-hoo (Park Seo-joon), a martial arts champion who gains divine powers to fight a powerful evil force.
 After a tragic childhood in which both of his parents died, Yong-hoo harbors deep resentment toward the Almighty.
 He channels his anger to become a successful MMA fighter.
 After a bout in the United States, he develops a stigmata, which forces him to seek the help of Father Ahn (Ahn Sung-ki).
 The priest, who is an exorcist, sees potential in Yong-hoo after his wound defeats a demon.
 The two partner up to battle demonic activity in Korea and run up against the disciple of evil, Ji-shin.